CrackerCat/dumproid/README.md

 #### Print hexdump

-Use the dump option to display memory like a hexdump.
+Use the dump option to display memory like a `hexdump`.

 ```
 sargo:/ # /data/local/tmp/dumproid -q -p 24264 -a 0xf0c9e000 --dump